-The point of order though, a Leas-Cheann Chomhairle, is that it is not enough to do that, but then the Government wants to do it without having any debate whatsoever.
+The point of order though, a Leas-Cheann Comhairle, is that it is not enough to do that, but then the Government wants to do it without having any debate whatsoever.

 I thank Deputy Murphy.

 It is scandalous not just to do it in the first place but then attempt to do it without a debate.
-It is no offence to you whatsoever, a Leas-Cheann Chomhairle-----
+It is no offence to you whatsoever, a Leas-Cheann Comhairle-----

 I understand that.